hotohoto/study-notes/dev/diffusers.md

-convert a local `.safetensors` file trained by webui
+Convert a local `.safetensors` file trained by webui

 ```py
 from safetensors import safe_open